sukhitashvili/custom_grubCut/README.md

 *Instructions*:

-You can call the script from command line with additional argument **folder name** (where data is located).
+You can call the script from command line with additional argument **folder name** (where data is located):
-You can try with included *data* folder in the *labler* folder this way:
 > python grabcut.py data

 After this two windows will show up, one for input and one for output.
 The output window will show